Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 Oneshot mod layer removes the unreliability of mod-tap at the expense of one more key press.
 The problem I faced with Callum's keymap is that you have to be very careful in when you release mod keys for pressing shortcuts that need to have multiple modifiers enabled.
+The main idea I kept in my head when designing this keymap is to just press keys in the right order without thinking about releasing them, and it should just work.
-Idea of one shot mods is pretty simple, but it took a lot of small details to make it convenient to use.
+Idea itself is pretty simple, but it took a lot of small details to make it convenient to use (and behave according to intuition) which made it more complex than usual keymap.
 I have not seen these extensions in the wild, so I think it is worth sharing.

 ## Design requirements